dedean16/kwin-swapdesktop/README.md

 ## To do: add gif animation of swap

 ## For developers

-Cleanup of leftover components can be done with:
+Cleanup of leftover components can be done by loggin out/in and running:

 `qdbus org.kde.kglobalaccel /component/kwin org.kde.kglobalaccel.Component.cleanUp`